Why Heating Cost More Than Cooling?

 Average Temperature in July – 82° high / 64° low

 While heating a home still costs more than cooling, the gap is closing.
-By and large, winters have become more mild in the northern states while areas in the south have had record high temperatures summer after summer.
+By and large, winters have become milder in the northern states while areas in the south have had record high temperatures summer after summer.
 The National Oceanic and Atmospheric Administration (NOAA) recently released a report that showed summer 2019 was the hottest on record in the Northern Hemisphere.

 If the trend continues the cost of heating homes will go down while the cost to cool homes will increasingly climb.